The Partnership for Healthy Playing Surfaces

 Natural Grass Management

 According to organic grass athletic field experts, the key to a well-functioning field is healthy soil and a healthy grass root system.
 Individual fields can be diagnosed and maintained in a way that addresses specific issues and performance needs.
+Regular pest monitoring can save money and identify pest pressure early, before it becomes a widespread issue..

-Sports turf managers often express the concern that converting to a natural lawn program will result in heavy weed infestations, increased insect and disease damage, and ultimately in total field failure.
 Schools and communities may also have questions about how many hours of play can be supported by a natural grass field.
 School administrators and parents may find it useful to read case studies of Springfield, MA, Marblehead, MA, and Martha’s Vineyard, MA, which include detailed information on maintenance practices, costs, and playable hours.

 Links & Resources